 Smoking has negative effects on many aspects of your oral health.
-The smoke and the nicotine in cigarettes discolors teeth and leads to deep stains.
+The smoke and the nicotine in cigarettes discolors teeth and leads to deep stains and, worse, death.
 Teeth appear yellow and, for more advanced smokers, even have brown streaks.

 Cigarettes also cause excess plaque and tartar to form, further discoloring the teeth and harming the gums, leading to periodontal disease.